japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-micro-batch-stream-processing.md

 === [[monitoring]] Monitoring (using StreamingQueryListener and Logs)

-`MicroBatchExecution` <<spark-sql-streaming-ProgressReporter.adoc#postEvent, posts events>> to announce when a streaming query is started and stopped as well as after every micro-batch. <<spark-sql-streaming-StreamingQueryListener.adoc#, StreamingQueryListener>> interface can be used to intercept the events and act accordingly.
+`MicroBatchExecution` <<spark-sql-streaming-ProgressReporter.md#postEvent, posts events>> to announce when a streaming query is started and stopped as well as after every micro-batch. <<spark-sql-streaming-StreamingQueryListener.md#, StreamingQueryListener>> interface can be used to intercept the events and act accordingly.

-After <<triggerExecution, triggerExecution phase>> `MicroBatchExecution` is requested to <<spark-sql-streaming-ProgressReporter.adoc#finishTrigger, finish up a streaming batch (trigger) and generate a StreamingQueryProgress>> (with execution statistics).
+After <<triggerExecution, triggerExecution phase>> `MicroBatchExecution` is requested to <<spark-sql-streaming-ProgressReporter.md#finishTrigger, finish up a streaming batch (trigger) and generate a StreamingQueryProgress>> (with execution statistics).

 `MicroBatchExecution` prints out the following DEBUG message to the logs: